LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Solution: Use older tests for drilling and untimed practice.
 Save newer tests (PTs 70+) for your final 8-10 full practice tests.

-80% of your study time should be active practice (solving problems, taking tests, drilling).
-Only 20% should be strategy learning (videos, reading guides).
-Track both separately in Athenify to maintain this ratio.
+Follow the 80/20 rule: 80% of your study time should be active practice (solving problems, taking tests, drilling), while only 20% should be strategy learning (videos, reading guides).
+Track both categories separately in Athenify to maintain this ratio—it's easy to let passive learning creep up when active practice feels hard.

 DayActivityTime